mnuhn/jax-playground/004-Wind-Prediction/README.md

 mostly to make sure the code is implemented correctly - and to check for things like exploding or vanishing gradients.

-# Preparing Wind Data
+# Details on Preparing the Data

 Please see the scripts to download and prepare the wind data in `./data/`.
-The scripts are missing the URL of the source on purpose, as they don't officially permit scraping it.
+The scripts are missing the URL of the source on purpose, as the weather stations don't officially permit scraping the data.

-## Download the HTMLs you want
+## Scraping and conversion to Numpy

+1. Download the HTMLs.
+Example: Download data from January 2017

 ```
-# Example: Download data from January 2017
 bash download-htmls.sh mythenquai 2017 01
 bash download-htmls.sh tiefenbrunnen 2017 01
 ```

-## Parse HTMLs and create numpy timeseries
+2. Parse HTMLs and create numpy timeseries

 ```
 python3 parse-and-write-timeseries.py \